-In addition to the direct costs, employers can find themselves dealing with criminal prosecution, claims for compensation, adverse publicity and harm to both business reputation and profitability.
+On top of the direct costs, employers can find themselves dealing with criminal prosecution, claims for compensation, adverse publicity and harm to both business reputation and profitability.
 Even a minor fire at a key production stage can mean very large losses for individual firms.
 Fire Protection Association statistics indicate that 77% of businesses experiencing a major fire never fully recover.
 Furthermore, fires causing the closure of premises could have a significant effect on staff.

-The vast majority of fire-related incidents can be avoided using sound health, fire safety and risk management.
-Many larger organisations choose the NEBOSH National Fire Safety Certificate as a key part of their supervisors' or management development programme.
-This qualification is also suitable for smaller organisations operating in lower risk environments, to assist in meeting the requirements of the Regulatory Reform (Fire Safety) Order 2005 and/or the Fire Safety (Scotland) Regulations 2006 and/or the Fire Safety Regulations (Northern Ireland) 2010, including fire risk assessments.
+The vast majority of fire-related incidents can be avoided using sound health, safety and risk management.
+Many larger organisations choose the NEBOSH International Fire Safety Certificate as a key part of their supervisors' or management development programme and this qualification is also suitable for smaller organisations operating in lower risk environments, to assist in applying good practice.

-This course may be delivered within an organisation, or employees can attend accredited training courses run throughout the UK by our network of accredited course providers.
+This course can be delivered within an organisation, or employees can attend accredited training courses run by our network of accredited course providers.
 NEBOSH accredited course providers offer a variety of flexible course formats, so training can be arranged according to employer needs.